owncloud/web/testing.md

 ### Setup using Docker Desktop for Mac

-In order to run acceptance tests with selenium running in Docker Desktop for Mac while having ownCloud Server and Phoenix running as services on the host machine, `localhost` will not work as URL.
+In order to run acceptance tests with selenium running in Docker Desktop for Mac while having ownCloud Server and Web running as services on the host machine, `localhost` will not work as URL.
 Use the Docker host ip `172.17.0.1` or its alias `host.docker.internal` instead.
-This requires adjusting all relevant config files to use `host.docker.internal` instead of `localhost` (config.json in Phoenix and config/config.php in oC10) and changing the phoenix OIDC-callback url.
+This requires adjusting all relevant config files to use `host.docker.internal` instead of `localhost` (config.json in Web and config/config.php in oC10) and changing the web OIDC-callback url.
 Set the `SERVER_HOST` and `BACKEND_HOST` environment variables accordingly.
 In order to use the same url for development on the host machine, define it as an alias to `127.0.0.1` in `/etc/hosts`.
-After all these changes Phoenix will be accessible at `http://host.docker.internal:8300` for both development and acceptance tests.
+After all these changes Web will be accessible at `http://host.docker.internal:8300` for both development and acceptance tests.

 ### Setup using standalone Selenium server